What are the HIPAA Rules on the Sale of PHI?

 DISCLAIMER: The information provided in this article, other knowledge base articles, and the Compliancy Group website do not, and are not intended to, constitute legal advice; instead, all information, content, and materials in the Knowledge Base and on the Compliancy Group website are for general informational purposes only.

-Under the HIPAA Privacy Rule, a sale of PHI takes place when a covered entity directly or indirectly receives remuneration, from or on behalf of the recipient of the PHI, in exchange for the PHI.
+Under the HIPAA Privacy Rule, a sale of PHI is a disclosure of protected health information by a covered entity or business associate, if applicable, where the covered entity or business associate directly or indirectly receives remuneration from or on behalf of the recipient of the protected health information in exchange for the protected health information.

 Generally, a covered entity must obtain an authorization for any disclosure of PHI that is a sale of PHI.
-The authorization must state that the disclosure will result in remuneration to the covered entity.
+Generally, the authorization must state that the disclosure will result in remuneration to the covered entity.

-Patient PHI may not be sold without the patient first providing prior written authorization to a sale.
-In addition, generally, a covered entity may not refuse to treat a patient solely because the patient refused to provide an authorization permitting the covered entity to engage in sale of PHI.
-In other words, treatment cannot be made dependent on authorizing sale of PHI.
+Generally, a covered entity may not refuse to treat a patient solely because the patient refuses to provide an authorization permitting the covered entity to engage in sale of PHI.
+In other words, treatment cannot be made dependent on authorizing the sale of PHI.

-Under the Privacy Rule, the term “sale of protected health information” does not include disclosure of protected health information (and therefore, written authorization is not required):
+Under the Privacy Rule, the term “sale of protected health information” does not include disclosure of protected health information:

 Was this article helpful?